SansSeryph/dotfiles/dotfiles/config/nvim/README.md

 - Figure out how to set `g:clipboard` (can't just put `"unamedplus"` there)
 - Something with 80 chars per line
 - Move each plugin set to live in their own file
+- Add pics/gifs to README
+- Add customized keymaps to README

 - Read these help files:
   - shada